eWaterCycle/grpc4bmi/README.md

 from grpc4bmi.bmi_client_apptainer import BmiClientApptainer mymodel = BmiClientApptainer(<IMAGE>, <WORK DIR TO MOUNT>, input_dirs=[<INPUT DIRECTORIES TO MOUNT>])
 ```
-will launch a apptainer container on based supplied Apptainer image
+will launch a Apptainer container on based supplied Apptainer image
 and will mount supplied directories to share files between the container and host.

 ## Development: generating the grpc code